 The following extracts from the Report of Proceedings written by Lt.Cdr.
 Colin

-Henry Campbell RN, the CO of HMS Wolsey at Dunkirk, are taken from The Royal Navy at Dunkirk: Commanding Officers' Reports of British Warships In Action During Operation Dynamo (Casemate, 2017).
+Henry Campbell RN (see in group photograph above), the CO of HMS Wolsey at Dunkirk, are taken from The Royal Navy at Dunkirk: Commanding Officers' Reports of British Warships In Action During Operation Dynamo (Casemate, 2017).

 Ordered to Dunkirk and berthed alongside Felix Faure Jetty.
 Embarked 200 walking wounded.